How to See the Sunrise at Borobudur from Yogyakarta

 Prambanan Yogyakarta Java Indonesia

-After wandering in and out of a few of the structures I reconvened with my driver to decide on our next stop.
-At his suggestion we headed to the hilltop archaeological ruins of Ratu Boko.
-Not a temple like the other sites we’d visited, Ratu Boko is believed to have been an early settlement though its precise function is still unknown.
+At his suggestion, we head to the hilltop archaeological ruins of Ratu Boko.
+Not a temple like the other sites we’ve visited, Ratu Boko is believed to have been an early settlement though its precise function is still unknown.

-As I was appreciating the view, a group of Muslim girls approached nervously asking to take a photo with me.
+As I’m appreciating the view, a group of Muslim girls approach nervously asking to take a photo with me.
 I know this happens to a lot of tourists but I’m always amazed at how often it happens to me, especially in the more remote parts of Asia.
-I’m told that many of the people visiting the historic sites in Yogyakarta are school groups from more rural parts of Java who might never have seen a tourist in person.

-They’re always so sweet and shy when they approach me so of course I always say yes (and then I always hand them my camera to take a photo as well so that people believe that this actually happens to me).
+They’re always so sweet and shy when they approach me so of course I always say yes (and then I always hand them my camera to take a photo as well so that people believe that this happens to me).

 Ratu Boko Yogyakarta Java Indonesia